 You may not know this, but high-intensity interval training (HIIT) is a get-fit-quick scheme that works brilliantly well at burning fat.
-It is the perfect answer if you need to shake up your fitness routine and lose weight, but you don’t have any more time to devote to it.
+It might be the answer you are looking for if you need to shake up your fitness routine and lose weight, but you don’t have any more time to devote to it.

 And guess what – you’re never too old to start.
 Studies have shown that HIIT changes muscles at the cellular level, boosting the energy producing capacity in the exercisers’ cells.
 You could almost say it makes your body younger.